- Course: Operating Systems (CO20-320202)

 |2018-11-22||Sheet #5||word guessing game server (sockets, pipe, event loop)|

 The final grade is made up of homeworks/assignments (30%), bi-weekly quizzes (30%), and the final exam (40%).

 Electronic submission is the preferred way to hand in homework solutions.
-Please submit documents (plain ASCII text or PDF, no Word) and your source code (tar, zip) via the online submission system.
+Please submit documents (plain ASCII/UTF-8 text or PDF, no Word) and your source code (packed into a tar or zip archive after removing all binaries and temporary files) via the online submission system.
 If you have problems, please contact one of the TAs.

 For any questions stated on assignment sheets, quiz sheets, exam sheets or during makeups, we by default expect a reasoning for the answer given, unless explicitely stated otherwise.